 Cashew fruit and nut, notice the beautiful colors inside and outside

 Cashew is more of a major cash crop today than a study for Mayan archaeology.
 But there is plenty of potential for cashew nuts on the world market, so probably a better thesis for a botanist than for an archaeologist.
+What needs to be studied is whether the cashew was present in the Maya areas before the arrival of the Spanish.

 Helpful basic information is readily available